Build lean muscle and strength in just 8 weeks with this free strength training plan

 This winter, with the help of this base strength training plan from Dermott Hayes, build a strong base from which to launch your new and best season yet

 Strength for a triathlete encompasses many areas – the amount of force generated into every swim stroke, the amount of power produced through the pedal strokes or the ease in which you can run an uphill section of a race.
-Strength for an endurance athlete should not be confused with an explosive power athlete; as endurance athletes we need to generate optimal strength over many thousand arm or leg revolutions and attempt to find the holy grail of optimal power-to-weight ratio.
+Strength for an endurance athlete should not be confused with explosive power.

-This eight-week plan is targeted at an Olympic-distance triathlon, so the duration can be increased or decreased depending on your targets.
-At this time of year it’s still important to get outside for training and a number of the sessions are better executed outside, especially the long runs, so try to find some hills on an ideally off-road (and maybe muddy) route.
-On the flip side, if the weather is rubbish then the bike and run interval sessions are great on indoor equipment, and in some cases better as you can control the session structure more.
+At this time of year it’s still important to get outside for training and a number of the sessions are better executed outside, especially the long runs.
+So try to find some hills on an ideally off-road (and maybe muddy) route.

 Swim training shouldn’t be left out, as we can use training aids like pull buoys or paddles to focus more on the strength needed to improve technique and create better force in each stroke, which leads to more speed.
-The plan also includes twice-weekly, short-duration conditioning sessions, which are ideal at home with minimal equipment.
-The key to improving strength through conditioning is to not underestimate how effective a 20min session can be.
-Don’t let this be the one session that slips!

 For this kind of plan to be effective, embrace muscle soreness after training – it’s just adaptation to the stimulus.
 At the end of the eight-week plan you’ll be a force to be reckoned with!

-Dermott’s four top tips
+Coach Dermott’s top 4 tips

 1. Don’t avoid hills